liferay/liferay-docs/devGuide/en/chapters/08-liferay-ide.markdown

 **More Workflow Diagram Actions** are accessble by right-clicking in the Workflow Diagram's canvas:

-- The *Layout* feature lets you to arrange nodes vertically or horizontally.
+- The *Layout* feature lets you arrange nodes vertically or horizontally.
 This feature makes it easy to organize your workflow quickly without having to touch a node.